-- i. agree that no personal data will be shared; or - ii. include provisions in their arrangement, or in addition to their arrangement, that clearly detail the parties' requirements or sharing limitations.
+- agree that no personal data will be shared (recognizing that it is often unnecessary to share personal data for the purposes of enforcement collaboration); or - ii. include provisions in their arrangement, or in addition to their arrangement, that clearly detail the parties' requirements or sharing limitations.